GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeGeosFeatures.rst

 New code contributions should maintain or improve overall code coverage.
-The dedicated Clang/LLVM CI job runs the ``coverage_smoke`` suite and enforces the repository-owned canonical branch floor in ``.github/coverage-thresholds.json``.
-Regions, functions, lines, and the native instantiation-weighted branch interpretation are reported for review without being hard gates.
+The dedicated Clang/LLVM CI job runs the ``coverage_smoke`` suite and enforces the repository-owned lines, functions, and canonical branch floors in ``.github/coverage-thresholds.json``.
+The initial floors are 70.01% for lines, 75.01% for functions, and 50.01% for canonical branches.
+Regions and the native instantiation-weighted branch interpretation are reported for review without being hard gates.
 The compiler-native report is published in the GitHub job summary and retained as a compact workflow artifact; no hosted coverage service